SUSocean/Bear_game/README.md

 This is a bear game.
-I wrote with React and Typescript.